-Continuous processing of energetics
+I. Introduction: Continuous processing of energetics

-While Ko-Kneaders and Rotofeeds have been successfully utilized for the continuous processing of energetic materials, largely, production of energetics in the United States has been confined to batch technology.
-Interest in continuous production has been increasing, but this interest has been limited to development over the past several years.
-As technology has improved in many areas, a renewed interest in continuous processing of energetic materials has gained momentum in the U.S. Some of the major advantages to be derived from continuous processing are: higher production capacities, while maintaining lower in process inventories; the economics of lower installation and operational costs; more uniform product quality, and lower personnel contact with hazardous materials.
-The twin screw processing system is capable of direct in line extrusion of a product into a final geometric form.
-This negates the requirement for additional separate stand alone ram extrusion systems for forming energetic products.
-Reducing the reliance on multiple pieces of hardware for additional process steps reduces the handling of the energetic material dramatically; thereby reducing the exposure of labor to large quantities of energetic materials and the overall risk of manual-handling related incidents.
+The production of energetics in the United States has been largely confined to batch technologies.
+Interest in continuous production has been increasing (1), but this interest has been limited to development over the past several years.
+As technology has improved in many areas, a renewed interest in continuous processing of energetic materials has gained momentum in the U.S. Some of the major advantages to be derived from continuous processing are: higher production capacities, while maintaining lower in-process inventories; the economics of lower installation and operational costs; more uniform product quality, and lower personnel contact with hazardous materials.

-Furthermore, continuous processing technologies are inherently safer than the batch processing methodologies because of the small amount of the energetic material found in the confines of the processor at any given time during the manufacture.
-This allows for processing of extremely viscous mixtures without the potential for overburdening the drive, which typifies batch mixing.
+Continuous processing technologies are also inherently safer than the batch processing methodologies because of the small amount of the energetic material found in the confines of the processor at any given time during the manufacture.
+For example, at the same production rate on a per hour basis, while a 1000 gal mixer would contain typically about 700 gallons of energetic material, the twin screw extrusion system would have only 10s of pounds within the confines of the extruder.
+Furthermore, the drag-based pressurization in the twin screw extruder allows for processing of extremely viscous mixtures without the potential for overburdening the drive, which typifies batch mixing.
 The ability to easily mix and convey highly filled mixtures leads to the utility of this equipment for increasing solids loading in composite explosives and propellants.

 Continuous processing technologies are also more amenable to the control of the properties of the propellant since the surface to volume ratio of the continuous processor is orders of magnitude higher than the typical batch processors used in conventional processing, thus making it easier to achieve relatively homogeneous temperatures and degree of distributive and dispersive mixing during manufacture.
 Furthermore, continuous processing technologies like the twin screw extrusion process have the added benefit of flexibility since the screw and barrel sections are generally modular and interchangeable, thus providing a myriad of geometries for processing of energetics, with each screw and barrel configuration representing a different processor.
+Twin screw processors are so flexible that they have been used to process energetic materials with processing viscosities from 2,000 poise to 1,250,000 poise.
+This range of materials cannot be processed effectively in any single batch mixer.

-However, the opportunities offered by the continuous processes like the twin screw extrusion process come at the price of necessitating extensive characterization and simulation tasks prior to the processing of the first pound of the propellant (1-30).
-Such characterization uses specialized techniques to characterize the rheological behavior, including the characterization of the viscoplasticity and the wall slip behavior of the energetic material, thermal properties, decomposition characteristics, the conditions under which the particles or the binder of the energetic suspension migrates or filters out, means to keep the air out, development of surface irregularities, analysis for the degree of mixedness of the ingredients as part of the characterization of the energetic formulation (1-30).
+However, the opportunities offered by the continuous processes like the twin screw extrusion process come at the price of necessitating extensive characterization and simulation tasks prior to the processing of the first pound of the propellant (2-33).
+Such characterization uses specialized techniques to characterize the rheological behavior, including the characterization of the viscoplasticity and the wall slip behavior of the energetic material, thermal properties, decomposition characteristics, the conditions under which the particles or the binder of the energetic suspension migrates or filters out, means to keep the air out, development of surface irregularities, analysis for the degree of mixedness of the ingredients as part of the characterization of the energetic formulation (2-33).
 This is especially necessary considering that unlike other industries, which also utilize continuous processors, trial-and-error procedures should not be used in the energetics industry.
 The wrong marriage of geometry, operating conditions and material properties will invariably result in an incident that is likely to generate significant losses.